 The Sense of Touch

-“Big Blue” is from Ron Parsons’ debut collection, THE SENSE OF TOUCH (Aqueous Books, 2013).
+“Big Blue” is from Ron Parsons’ debut collection, THE SENSE OF TOUCH (Aqueous Books).
 Parsons’ short stories have appeared in The Gettysburg Review, Indiana Review, The Briar Cliff Review, and elsewhere.
-Ron Parsons lives in Sioux Falls.

 Parsons said this about the origin of his story: One of my best jobs was working for Project Enhance, an organization in Minneapolis that served mentally challenged adults.
 To my great delight, I was tasked with organizing and participating in athletic activities with our clients.
 In the winter months, the favored sport was floor hockey.
 When it was warm enough outside, we played very competitive games of Wiffle ball using a big, blue plastic bat that I found at the local K-Mart.
 The games were the substance of many joyful evenings.